berylben/End-to-end-Security-Project/Docs/Nmap.md

     <---SNIP--->
 ```

-the record also shoes us twiki vulnerability and the path to a web root
+the record also shows us twiki vulnerability and the path to a web root